HealthyFridge/django-extended-history/README.rst

 Features
 =============

--  Drop-in extension for Django history.
+-  Drop-in extension for Django history (Log entries).
 No changes in any model, hence no migrations.
 -  Records all changes in JSON format, extending what Django stores by default.
 -  Adds a view 'Log entries' under 'Administration', showing all content types for which a user has permissions.
 -  Safe to remove.
 Django will ignore all extra recorded information and revert to it's default history.
 So give it a spin!